Using wall art to complement color schemes in bedrooms

 This approach helps you bring together diverse artworks without losing harmony in your room’s design.

 Expanding on these ideas, I’ve seen how layering different styles can transform a bedroom from flat to rich in personality.
-One client paired rustic botanical prints with sleek, modern geometric pieces, all within a cool-toned color schemes bedroom.
+One client paired rustic botanical prints with sleek, modern geometric pieces, all within a cool-toned colour schemes bedroom.
 Despite the contrasting styles, the shared blue and grey tones unified the look.
 The key lies in thoughtful placement and colour harmony.
 This allowed the space to feel curated yet comfortable, reflecting both elegance and warmth.

 - Choose frames in similar finishes to complement mixed styles and tie artworks together.